phryniszak/lc29h/README.md

 ## Warning

-During configuration, settings are modified and saved by QTMSAVEPAR.
+During modules RTK configuration, settings are modified and saved by QTMSAVEPAR.

 [What is modified?](src/controller.js)